wgurecky/vimSum/README.rst

 will multipy all selected values by 2.0, and change the current buffer in-place.

-``VisMath`` will take any simple mathmatical expression with a character enclosed in parenthesis: ``(x)``.
+``VisMath`` will take any simple mathmatical expression of a single variable denoted by a character enclosed in parenthesis: ``(x)``.
 Values from the visually selected text will be injected into the formula and the completed expression will be evaluated.  ex::